Sunak faces showdown over Rwanda Bill on its return to Commons next week

 But it faces further dissent during the upcoming parliamentary stages and heavy scrutiny in the Lords.

-Meanwhile, Labour was set to table a vote in Parliament on Tuesday calling for the release of documents relating to the scheme.
+Meanwhile, Labour was defeated in its bid to force the Government to release documents relating to the scheme.

-The vote, which will be part of a Humble Address on the Opposition Day debate in the Commons, will ask for any documents that show the cost of relocating each individual asylum seeker to Rwanda as well as a list of all payments made or scheduled to be made to Rwanda’s government.
+The Opposition motion asked for any documents that show the cost of relocating each individual asylum seeker to Rwanda as well as a list of all payments made or scheduled to be made to Rwanda’s government.

-The Opposition party has warned that the cost of sending asylum seekers on a one-way trip to Kigali could rise to as much as £400 million.

-It will also ask for the Government’s internal breakdown of the more than 35,000 asylum decisions made last year and an unredacted copy of the confidential memorandum of understanding ministers reached with the East African country.
+It also asked for the Government’s internal breakdown of the more than 35,000 asylum decisions made last year and an unredacted copy of the confidential memorandum of understanding ministers reached with the East African country.

-Shadow home secretary Yvette Cooper said the Government’s refusal to “come clean” on the cost of the Rwanda scheme was “totally unacceptable”.

 The Prime Minister has made the policy central to his premiership and key to his pledge to prevent Channel crossings.